apache/doris-website/versioned_docs/version-3.0/table-design/index/bloomfilter.md

 BloomFilter has the following limitations:

-1. It has no effect on queries other than in and =, such as !=, NOT IN, >, <, etc.
+1. It has no effect on queries other than in and =, such as !=, NOT IN, &gt;, &lt;, etc.
 2. It does not support BloomFilter indexing on columns of type Tinyint, Float, Double.
 3. It has limited acceleration effect on low cardinality fields.
 For example, a "gender" field with only two values will likely be included in almost every data block, making the BloomFilter index meaningless.